Kun Khmer: History

 According to Pel Yat, an elderly villager from Battambang, as documented in a 1974 publication regarding the social history of the province, “Boxers fought until death.
 During the bout, a stretcher to carry out the dead was brought in; it was kept there in case a boxer died.
 The winner received a prize from the committee.”
 Chhit Sarim, a kickboxer instructor from Siem Reap, described tournaments around his village from the first half of the last century, "Coffins were placed near the ring ready for the possibility of a dead loser.
 The boxers did not use gloves to protect from injury, they just wrapped silk thread around their fists.
 On their arms they tied katei - magical plants wrapped in red pieces of cloth that would cause their opponent to see multiple images of their body in the ring.
 They were great boxers."
 In order to avoid the fatal casualties, the French set up a series of rules that combined Western boxing with Khmer boxing.

 France organized its own athletes to face off against Cambodian athletes.
 Recognizing the impressive capabilities of Khmer martial arts, particularly in the use of elbows, knees, fists, and other lethal techniques, including those that could result in neck injuries, the French administration introduced a modified version of boxing.
 This new sport mandated that all participants wear gloves, imposed time limits on matches, instituted rest periods, and prohibited certain techniques to mitigate risks to life.
 The intention behind this French initiative was to restrict the abilities of Khmer competitors while providing an opportunity for French athletes familiar with Khmer martial arts to secure victories in the contests.
 Subsequently, this definition evolved into the established rules of the game, leading to its recognition as a popular sport.
 Freestyle boxing(pradal serey) represents a fusion of the universal sport of boxing, rooted in European tradition, and the traditional martial arts of the Khmer culture.
 Through an agreement between French and Cambodian working groups, specific regulations were implemented, including prohibitions on additional time for falls, neck strikes, the use of protective gear, and other lethal techniques.
-This sport gained popularity during the French colonial period and the rules and format subsequently spread to Thailand, Vietnam, Laos, and various other nations under the French sphere of influence.
+This sport gained popularity during the French colonial period and the rules and format subsequently spread to Vietnam, Laos, and various other nations under the French sphere of influence.
 Kickboxing in Vietnam existed before 1979 but was then banned.
 The Vietnamese kickboxing art was historically similar to Khmer Boxing or Pradal Serey.